 Crafting a Wedding Postponement Announcement

 No one wants to postpone their wedding, especially when you’ve just spent a year planning it, but there are situations in which it's unavoidable.
-In these unprecedented times, a lot of couples are taking the advice of the CDC and putting their wedding plans on hold.
-It's a tough decision, and one in which you will have to consider the reaction of your guests, regardless of the decision you finally make.
+In these unprecedented times, a lot of couples are taking the advice of the CDC and putting their wedding planning on hold.
+It's a tough decision, and one in which you will have to consider the reaction of your wedding guests, regardless of the decision you finally make.